Chaste/chaste-docker/README.md

 - `CHASTE_SOURCE_DIR="${CHASTE_DIR}/src"`
 - `CHASTE_TEST_OUTPUT="${CHASTE_DIR}/testoutput"`

-If required, the `CHASTE_DIR` path can be changed at buildtime with a build arguemnt e.g. `--build-arg CHASTE_DIR=/path/to/alternative` which will then set the other directories relative to that path.
+> :information_source:  If [building your own image](#building-your-own-image), the `CHASTE_DIR` path can be changed at buildtime with a build arguemnt e.g. `--build-arg CHASTE_DIR=/path/to/alternative` which will then set the other directories relative to that path.

 Any changes made in the home folder (`/home/chaste`) will persist between restarting containers as it is designated as a `VOLUME`.
-Additionally, specific folders may be mounted over any of these subfolders, for example, to gain access to the test outputs for visualising in ParaView or for mounting a different version of the Chaste source code.
+Additionally, specific folders may be mounted over any of these subfolders, for example, to gain access to the test outputs for visualising in [ParaView](https://www.paraview.org/) or for mounting a different version of the Chaste source code.
 In general, data should be left in a (named) volume, as file I/O performance will be best that way.
 However, bind mounting host directories can be convenient e.g. for access to output files and so is explained next.

-> :warning:  Docker containers are ephemeral by design and no changes will be saved after exiting (except to files in volumes or folders bind mounted from the host).
+> :warning:  Docker containers are ephemeral by design and no changes will be saved after exiting (except to files in volumes or folders bind-mounted from the host).
 The contents of the container's home directory (including the Chaste source code and binaries) are stored in a Docker [`VOLUME`](https://docs.docker.com/storage/volumes/) and so will persist between container instances.
 However if you reset Docker, all volumes and their contained data will be lost, so be sure to regularly push your projects to a remote git repository!

 Sharing data between the host and container
 -------------------------------------------